7 working solutions to fix windows 10 slow boot or startup problem 2020

 FIX Windows 10 Slow Boot problem

-As the issue started after recent windows 10 upgrade this can be caused by a corrupted file while updating the Windows version.
+As the issue started after the recent windows 10 upgrade this can be caused by a corrupted file while updating the Windows version.
 Or may “bug” which includes a black screen just after the windows animation.
-And some other reason such as corrupted, incompatible Display driver.
+And some other reasons such as corrupted, incompatible Display driver.
 Whatever the reason, Here apply solutions below to FIX Windows 10 Slow Boot problem make Windows 10 boot faster.

 Perform a Clean boot

 First, perform a Clean boot to check and find out if any third party application causing the problem which takes login time to boot windows 10.

 To perform clean boot Press Windows + R, type msconfig, and ok to open system configuration utility.
 Here move to the services tab, check the Hide all Microsoft services checkbox and Disable all button, to disable all non-Windows services that start with Windows.

 Now move to the Startup tab and click Open Task Manager.
 Select one by one all startup items and click Disable.
 Finally, click OK and restart your computer.

 Check if the boot up time is faster.
 If it is okay, then open the System Configuration (msconfig) utility again and enable one by one the disabled services and programs and restart your system, until you find out which one causes Windows 10 to boot slow.

 Disable Fast Startup